Johann Karl Rodbertus: Theories

 Eugen von Böhm-Bawerk thought that Rodbertus' exposition of the exploitation theory was superior to that of Karl Marx in profundity and coherence.
-However, Böhm-Bawerk published his Capital and Interest, where he made his poignant criticism of the theory of exploitation and the labor theory of value on which it is founded, in 1890, several years before the publication of Volume III of Capital (most of which was written in the 1860s).
-There, Marx eliminates his simplifying assumption of Volume I that in capitalism commodities tend to exchange according to their 'values' (i.e., labor-values).
-Without Volume III it is not possible to have the complete picture of Marx's theory of capitalism and, in particular, his theory that commodities exchanged according to their 'production prices', which deviated systematically from their 'values', or according to 'modified prices of production' if capitalists had to pay rent to landowners.
-For Marx, commodities tended to exchange according to their 'values' only in non-capitalist (or 'simple') commodity production in which there is no wage labor (only independent producers) and land is freely available.
-Nevertheless, he used his sophisticated labor theory of 'value' for the construction of his theory of surplus-value (which was his theory of exploitation).
-This was the 'esoteric' part of his theory, which underlaid the 'exoteric' part that explained equilibrium prices, wages, and rents.
+Nonetheless, Böhm-Bawerk published his Capital and Interest, where he made his poignant criticism of the theory of exploitation and the labor theory of value on which it is founded, in 1890, several years before the publication of Volume III of Capital, most of which was written in the 1860s.
+There, Marx eliminates his simplifying assumption of Volume I that in capitalism commodities tend to exchange according to their values (i.e. labor-values).
+Without Volume III, it is not possible to have the complete picture of Marx's theory of capitalism, in particular his theory that commodities exchanged according to their production prices, which deviated systematically from their values, or according to modified prices of production if capitalists had to pay rent to landowners.
+For Marx, commodities tended to exchange according to their values only in non-capitalist or simple commodity production in which there is no wage labor (only independent producers) and land is freely available.
+Nevertheless, he used his sophisticated labor theory of value for the construction of his theory of surplus-value, which was his theory of exploitation.
+This was the esoteric part of his theory, which underlaid the exoteric part that explained equilibrium prices, wages, and rents.
 The global surplus-value produced was for him the foundation for profits on capital and rents on land.
 Böhm-Bawerk considered the labor theory of value fallacious, since it could only be valid in special cases.
 For example, he argued against Rodbertus that a nugget of gold that falls to earth embedded in a meteorite, and thus not having been produced by labor, would still fall within the purview of economic science.